hyperledger/cello/docs/tutorial.md

 # Tutorial

 ## Basic Concepts

-Have a look at the [terminology](./terminology.md) to understand the basic concepts.
+Have a look at the [terminology](terminology.md) to understand the basic concepts first.

 ## Setup a Cello Cluster

-Following the [setup steps](./setup.md) to start a Cello cluster.
+Following the [setup guideline](setup.md) to start a Cello cluster.

-After that, operators can interact with Cello through dashboard.
+After that, operators can interact with Cello through the operator dashboard.

-By default, the operator dashboard will listen on port `8080` at the Master Node, you can login with default administrator account of `admin:pass`.
+By default, the operator dashboard will listen on port `8080` at the Master Node, with default administrator account of `admin:pass`.

 ## Add a Host

-The first time you start Cello, there will be no hosts in the pool.
+The first time to open the operator dashboard, there will be no hosts.
 There are two methods to add more hosts into the pool.

-* Through the `Overview` page: Click the `+` button after the `Working Hosts` keyword;
+* Through the `Overview` page: Click the `+` button after the `Working Hosts`;
 * Through the `Hosts` page: Click the `Add Host` button at the top right corner.

-Then you will see a jumped-out dialog to input the setup info.
+Then you will see a jumped-out dialog to input the setup info according to the chosen type.

 ![dashboard add host](imgs/tutorial_add_host.png)

-Suppose it's a Native Docker server to import as a host, input those fields
+Suppose to import a native Docker server, you may need to input those fields

 * Name: docker_host
 * Daemon URL: `192.168.7.220:2375` (replace this with your docker host address)